-Like all other Canadian Port Authorities, the Montreal Port Authority is subject to the Canadian Environmental Protection Act and federal regulations covering environmental assessment of its projects.
-The port also requires that its tenants comply with environmental regulations that govern their handling activities.
+Like all other Canadian Port Authorities, the Montreal Port Authority (MPA) is subject to the Canadian Environmental Protection Act and federal regulations covering environmental assessment of its projects.
+The MPA also requires that its tenants comply with environmental regulations that govern their handling activities.

-It aims to ensure that the MPA’s activities are planned and executed according to the following criteria: compliance with the legal framework; taking care to minimize the environmental impacts that may be associated with its activities; and efforts to protect the quality of the environment.
+It aims to ensure that the MPA’s activities are planned and executed according to the following criteria: compliance with the legal framework; concern to minimize the environmental impacts that may be associated with its activities; and commitment to protect the quality of the environment.
 It also plays a key role in applying the Sustainable Development Policy.

 - Environmental compliance

 The MPA ensures that its operations, facilities and activities, as well as those of its tenants, comply with applicable regulations.

 The MPA ensures that its operations and those of its tenants are conducted so as to prevent pollution, minimize negative impacts and environmental risks, and protect the quality of the environment.

 To this end, the MPA develops and implements procedures, programs and controls that allow it to control the environmental aspects of its activities and maintain its environmental performance.

 Lastly, the MPA also ensures that the environmental condition of its property holdings is assessed and, if necessary, that methods are put in place to reduce possible environmental risks related to these properties.

 To meet its environmental commitments, the MPA implemented an effective environmental management system modeled on the ISO-14001 international standard, and ensures that it is maintained.